cyamauch/NoctSalamanderGrandPiano/src/README.txt

 The original sound source is a sampling of the YAMAHA C5, but these processes make it possible to reproduce the tone of a larger grand piano.

-In Version 4, the continuity of sound quality and volume in the scale was carefully adjusted:
+In Version 4, the homogeneity/continuity of sound quality and volume in the scale was carefully adjusted:

-- Reassigned WAV files to improve continuity of scale at each velocity layer.
+- Reassigned WAV files to improve homogeneity/continuity of scale at each velocity layer.
   (See assign.txt)

 - All volume of WAV files were carefully adjusted for each velocity layer.